 Poor Visibility: Garbage trucks have terrible visibility.
 The container that holds the garbage effectively creates a massive blind spot all around the back of the truck.
 This makes it difficult for the driver to see even cars that are nearby.

 However your accident happened, you are likely facing serious injuries as a result.
 While trash trucks may not get as big or as heavy as semi-trucks, they are still incredibly dangerous.
-As top Dallas truck accident attorneys, we at The Lenahan Law Firm have worked with many garbage trucks victims and have seen firsthand just how devastating their injuries can be.
+As Dallas garbage truck accident attorneys, we at The Lenahan Law Firm have worked with many truck accident victims and have seen firsthand just how devastating their injuries can be.
 Common injuries include:

 - Broken bones

 Injuries this severe can often lead to permanent disabilities, which could impact you for the rest of your life.
 A disability such as paralysis or traumatic amputation can make it difficult to work, leave you with hefty medical bills, and even leave you unable to participate in your favorite pastimes and hobbies.
 But if the accident wasn’t your fault, you may be able to file a claim against the at-fault party.